bbeaupain/nio_uring/README.md

 * Truly zero-copy (the kernel addresses direct `ByteBuffer`s for I/O operations)
 * Slightly opinionated

-**This project is still under active development**, and the API has not been totally finalized.

 Feedback, suggestions, and contributions are most welcome!

 ## Requirements